All About The People: Nuraghe Sardo, Rome

 Il dolce far niente. – It is sweet doing nothing.

 For so many reasons, this food memory lives with me.
-The first of those was that we had planned to eat elsewhere, just up the street in fact at a local hot spot that the owner of the apartment Dad and Laura (stepmom) were staying at recommended.
+The first of those was that we had planned to eat elsewhere, just up the street in fact at a local haunt that the owner of the apartment Dad and Laura (stepmom) were staying at recommended.
 I remember feeling excited for this meal.

-Upon arrival, there were about 8 available tables in the quaint little dining room, but we were quickly told they were all full.
+Upon arrival, there were about six available tables in the quaint little dining room, but we were quickly told they were all full.
 This is not the type of restaurant that does reservations, but instead, I was left feeling like we were too American to eat there.
 Being the privileged young woman that I am, I don’t think I had much experience at that point in my life being somewhere that I was so clearly unwanted.
 As I stood there and haggled in my broken Italian it became very clear that there was no amount of “wait time” that was going to ever free up a table for us.
 In a moment of frustration, my dad, stepmom and I walked out and marched down the street back where we had come from.
 As our bellies rumbled and our attitudes diminished we decided somewhat quickly to walk into a restaurant we had passed earlier that evening.
 As soon as we walked in the door, the owner welcomed us like we were family.
 I will never forget him and the female server who waited on us that day.
 They were exceptional, and kind, and nothing is better than kindness.

 Italian culture in general is much slower paced than the American rat race, they indulge in coffee and sweets in the morning, in an afternoon siesta, they sit down to eat and have no expectation of when they will leave, they share their wine with anyone who wants, they eat and drink and smoke, and eat and drink and smoke their way through an evening like no other place I have ever been.
 You do not have to love every aspect of this, I know many are not fond of the smoking or the 4 hour dinners, but what you must do when in Italy is embrace this purposefully mellow and beautiful lifestyle.